Roasted fruit adds a deeper flavor to yummy healthy recipes like salads, granola, chicken, tacos, desserts and more.

 Welcome to our updated Healthy Kitchen Hacks series!
 In case you missed our HKH relaunch, check out the new scoop highlighted in this The Easy Way to Remove Pomegranate Seeds post.
 Then be sure to:

-—> Sign up to get exclusive healthy kitchen hacks – only available to our email subscribers.
-To sign up, add your email address to the yellow box on the left of this page (or the yellow box at the top of this page.)
+—> Sign up HERE to get exclusive healthy kitchen hacks – only available to our email subscribers.

 Now…onto today’s featured Healthy Kitchen Hack:

 How to Roast Fruit

 When it comes to cooking vegetables, 9 times out of 10, I’m roasting them.
 And for some (I’m looking at you Brussel sprouts and cauliflower), it’s the only way I will eat them.

 So, you probably know that roasted vegetables have a sweeter and deeper flavor to them – and the same applies to roasted fruit!
 I roasted orange slices for the first time last year for this delicious salad and they tasted like candy (the rinds included), they were that sweet.